Most questions revolve around freight and we are constantly working on ways to reduce it so keep checking back, asking questions, and giving advice.

 A: Sure thing.
 Give us a call.
 However, I'd be very surprised if you have a better rate than we do, but we are not trying to make money on freight.
 And to ship 11 pounds of fish you would end up paying for 20+ pounds after packaging and dimension issues.

 A: Yes, we make a great unique gift item.
 We can create custom corporate gift baskets and can personalize and include any extras you can send us.

 Q: What is your return policy?

 A: Because it is a highly perishable food item, we do not accept returns.
 If you choose overnight shipping, we absolutely guarantee that the product will arrive frozen.
-For 2 day shipping, we do not guarantee it will arrive perfectly frozen, but we've had thousands of shipments arrive perfectly fine. (see above) 2 day shipping is fine as long as you are available to pick up the item and it doesn't sit outside an extra day.
+For Economy shipping, we do not guarantee it will arrive perfectly frozen, but we've had thousands of shipments arrive perfectly fine. (see above) Economy shipping is fine as long as you are available to pick up the item and it doesn't sit outside an extra day.
 Also in regards to returns--we are subject to FDA regulations and can't take back food that has been out of our control.
 Much like you wouldn't want a delivery that has been to a customer's place and back, we can't accept returns on highly perishable food either.